Oct. 22 UPDATE:

 Sam Kiley, a senior international correspondent based in CNN's Abu Dhabi bureau, has rewritten the history of Israel's 1948 War of Independence and the 1967 Six-Day War.
 In his Oct.
 3 analysis ("Any war between the US and Iran would be a catastrophe.
 And no one could win it"), Kiley absurdly asserts that those fateful wars were fought by Israel "to expand territory":

 Close to 200,000 descendants of Palestinians who fled their country in successive Israeli wars to expand territory in 1948 and 1967, now live in Lebanon.
 A similar number are in Jordan.

-The 1948 and 1967 wars were fought to fend off Arab campaigns to annihilate the Jewish state, not “to expand territory.”
+The 1948 and 1967 wars were fought by Israel to fend off Arab campaigns to annihilate the Jewish state, not "to expand territory."
 As CNN has in the past

 reported, in May 1948: "Forces from Egypt, Syria, Jordan, Iraq and Lebanon invade, leading to the first in a series of Arab-Israeli wars."
 About the 1948 war, Kiley himself wrote in the Guardian in 2008: "As the ink dried on the independence scroll, the armies of Syria, Jordan and Egypt threw themselves into a battle to wipe out the Jewish state."